AveonG/ELKStack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly reliable and resilient, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 The load balancer plays an important security role as computing moves and routing client requests across all servers capable of fulfilling those request in a way that maximizes speed and capacity to ensure that no one server is being overworked.
 The load balancer plays a role of a traffic cop you could say.